Documentation

 }

-A CompilationError is returned if a CEL expression cannot be compiled & type-checked or if invalid standard constraints are applied.
+A CompilationError is returned if a CEL expression cannot be compiled & type-checked or if invalid standard rules are applied.

 func (*CompilationError) Error ¶ added in v0.9.0